erlendhalsteinli/DevOpsHOL/Pre-requisites.md

 ## Course Pre-requisites ##
 If you are taking the Avanade DevOps Practitioners course, then the following are pre-requisites for the beginning of the course.
-The pre-requisites are straightforward but a few of the tasks take some time so doing this before the class will save time during the course and allow you to get the maximum value from the class.
+The pre-requisites are straightforward but a few of the tasks take some time, so doing this before the class will save time during the course and allow you to get the maximum value from the class.
 1. Make sure your Azure subscription is enabled and you can log in and create resources.<br>
 	[Azure Portal](https://portal.azure.com)<br>
 	If you are using your Avanade email to access the Azure portal, then you will need to create a new Active Directory instance.
 This is because the labs require creating an enterprise application id and individual users do not have permissions to create enterprise applications on the Avanade AD instance.